Technologicat/unpythonic/doc/features.md

 **Changed in v0.14.2.** *Added support for negative `start` and `stop`.*

-Slice an iterable, using the regular slicing syntax:
+Slice any iterable, using the regular slicing syntax:

 ```python
 from unpythonic import islice, primes, s